Who Charges All Those Electric Scooters? Follow A Nocturnal 'Juicer'

 He also cautions that this job is not very reliable — not like, say, driving for Uber or Lyft, or other options in the gig economy.
 Some nights he might come up empty-handed.
 And in some cities, Lime or Bird have folded up shop and disappeared overnight.

 It's also not clear if the companies will continue to rely on contractors.
-Other companies, like Lyft, use employees to charge their electric scooters.
-Kirzner himself wonders how it can possibly be cost-effective to pay him $50 or $60 for a couple hours of work that a full-time employee might do for $15 an hour.
+Other companies, such as Lyft, use employees to charge their electric scooters.
+Kirzner wonders how it can possibly be cost-effective to pay him $50 or $60 for a couple hours of work that a full-time employee might do for $15 an hour.

 More speculatively, some analysts suspect robots might be coming for these jobs — robot scooters, that is.